Sleepyhead1111/mymarkdown/README.md

 ### Dataset Summary

-ComMT(Comprehensive Machine Translation benchmark) is a diverse translation-related dataset, aiming to assess how well the machine translation system generalizes across various tasks.
+ComMT(Comprehensive Machine Translation benchmark) is a diverse translation-related dataset, aiming to assess how well the machine translation system generalizes across various tasks that evaluate different aspects of a translation model.

-In order to examine to what extent the model can generalize, we develop a new benchmark, called  the Comprehensive Machine Translation benchmark (ComMT).
-It consists of several diverse tasks  that evaluate different aspects of a translation model.
-While there have been datasets developed for  fine-tuning LLMs for multiple translation tasks (Alves et al., 2024), our focus is on a broader range  of application scenarios.
+While there have been datasets developed for fine-tuning LLMs for multiple translation tasks, our focus is on a broader range of application scenarios.
 We hope that such a benchmark can be adopted to provide a systematic  evaluation of machine translation systems, and that this, in turn, will encourage practitioners to pay more attention to the issue of generalization when developing these systems.

 ### Supported Tasks and Leaderboards